GCOM7140/group-project/README.md

 with [data-informed insights][Parker 2017/06/06] include:

-* The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to December 31, 2018.
+* The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to January 10, 2020, customer survey data, which contains both numeric and text data, and customer-supplied reviews posted to Google.
 * [Google Trends][] data, which can capture relative search interest and emerging trends for topics relevant to TJL's business.